1990 Florida Gators football team: Vs. Georgia

-Kentucky
+At Kentucky

 Florida beat the Kentucky Wildcats 47–15.

-Florida State
+At No. 8 Florida State

 The game was dubbed by some as the "Seminole Bowl" due to Florida's postseason ban.

 Postseason

 Matthews finished the season with 2,952 passing yards and twenty-three touchdowns—then the most passing yards in Gators history.
 He was SEC Player of the Year.

 Before Spurrier returned to Gainesville, the Gators had never won an officially sanctioned Southeastern Conference (SEC) or national football championship (Florida's first SEC championship was in 1984, but was retroactively vacated by the SEC for infractions incurred by former head coach Charley Pell).
 Before Spurrier resigned to seek a coaching position in the National Football League in January 2002, the Gators would win six SEC titles, play for two national championships, and win one in 1996.